Gupta-Ravi/UsefulWebsites/README.md

 # UsefulWebsites
-Useful Websites is an Android application listing some of the Useful-Websites on the Internet.
+Useful Websites is an Android application, listing some of the Useful-Websites on the Internet.